These stories are part of a special online collection available through the end of the month:

 It was no secret that Ahmad didn’t like Huda.
 Unlike my secret opposition to his marriage, Ahmad was as vocal as he could be about mine.
 “She’s too skinny, man,” he’d said the day I told him we were going out, “you’re better off fucking a broom!”
 I would tell him off angrily each time he said things like that, but in the deepest recesses of my heart I feared the moment when the winds would rise, changing my temperament.
 The thought that I could ever love someone else, someone who wasn’t like her, truly scared me.
 Oh, Huda.
 My sapiosexual valentine.

 I started telling him about the day before, how I’d called her ‘Laila’ and how she’d acted afterwards.
 He listened carefully then looked over his shoulder and leaned in towards me, lowering his voice.

 “Well, you never know,” he said, relaxing back into his seat.

 He told me she had asked him if I was okay, if he’d noticed anything strange about me lately.
 I was stunned.
-Apparently, Huda wasn’t as tenacious as I thought she was.
-I would’ve never guessed she would call Ahmad with such questions – unless she wanted me to know that she had.
-It seemed to me like she was having a minor avalanche.
+I would’ve never guessed Huda would call Ahmad with such questions — unless she wanted me to know that she had.
+It seemed to me like she was having a minor breakdown.

 We were sitting there, still trying to make sense of Huda’s behavior, when the door knocked and a girl from the graduate class I was teaching came in.
 She asked if I had a minute, but when she noticed I had a visitor turned around to leave and said she could pass by again later.
 That’s when Ahmad got up and told her to come back in, that he was about to leave anyway.
 He turned to me and winked, and I thought she probably saw him because her eyes widened.
 I motioned for her to sit down as Ahmad closed the door.